André De Shields: 1980–2018: Career fluctuations

-In 2000, De Shields originated the role of Noah "Horse" T. Simmons in the Terrence McNally / David Yazbek musical adaptation of the film The Full Monty.
-As with Play On!, De Shields earned both Tony and Drama Desk nominations for this performance.
-In 2004, he appeared in the Broadway production of Mark Medoff's Prymate at the Longacre Theatre.
-In 2008, he received a Drama Desk nomination for his performance in an off-Broadway production of Langston Hughes' Black Nativity.
-In 2009, he appeared on Broadway opposite Joan Allen and Jeremy Irons in Impressionism.
-The play ran through May 2009 at the Gerald Schoenfeld Theater.
+De Shields originated the role of Noah "Horse" T. Simmons in the Terrence McNally / David Yazbek musical adaptation of the film The Full Monty in 2000.
+De Shields again earned both Tony and Drama Desk nominations for his performance.
+He appeared in the short-lived Broadway production of the Mark Medoff play Prymate, which had five performances at the Longacre Theatre in 2004.
+He received a 2008 Drama Desk Award nomination for his performance in an off-Broadway production of Langston Hughes' Black Nativity.
+From March through May 2009, he appeared opposite Joan Allen and Jeremy Irons in the Broadway play Impressionism at the Gerald Schoenfeld Theater.

-De Shields' regional theatre credits include Play On!, The Full Monty, Waiting for Godot, The Man Who Came to Dinner, Death of a Salesman, Dusyanta: A Tale of Kalidasa, The Gospel According to James, Camino Real and King Lear.
-In 2013, he portrayed Akela and King Louie in the world premiere of Mary Zimmerman's adaptation of Rudyard Kipling's The Jungle Book, a co-production of the Goodman Theatre and Huntington Theatre Company.
+De Shields' other regional theatre credits include Waiting for Godot, The Man Who Came to Dinner, Death of a Salesman, Dusyanta: A Tale of Kalidasa, The Gospel According to James, Camino Real and King Lear.
+He portrayed Akela and King Louie in the 2013 world premiere of Mary Zimmerman's adaptation of Rudyard Kipling's The Jungle Book, a co-production of the Goodman Theatre and Huntington Theatre Company.
 De Shields received his 3rd Jeff Award (Outstanding Achievement in the category of Actor in a Supporting Role – Musical) for his role as King Louie, and garnered an Elliot Norton Awards nomination for Outstanding Musical Performance by an Actor as well as an IRNE Awards nomination for Best Supporting Actor – Musical.

-De Shields has portrayed Barrett Rude Sr. in The Fortress of Solitude, the musical based on Jonathan Lethem's novel The Fortress of Solitude, since its inception in 2012 at Vassar College.
+De Shields portrayed Barrett Rude Sr. in The Fortress of Solitude, the musical based on Jonathan Lethem's novel The Fortress of Solitude, since its inception in 2012 at Vassar College.
 The Fortress of Solitude premiered at the Dallas Theater Center in spring 2014, and the off-Broadway production of The Fortress of Solitude, co-produced with The Public Theater, ran through November 2014.
 De Shields, Lillias White, Stefanie Powers, and Georgia Engel starred in the new musical Gotta Dance, directed and choreographed by Jerry Mitchell.
 The musical began performances on December 13, 2015, at Chicago's Bank of America Theatre and ran through January 17, 2016.